 ScholarCHIPS envisions a world where children, adolescents, and young adults with incarcerated parents are no longer marginalized and stigmatized by society and are afforded equal opportunity and access to higher education.

 As a junior in high school, Yasmine Arrington became a 2010 Fellow in the LearnServe International Program in Washington, DC.
 LearnServe challenged her to help solve a need within the community.
 At the time, Yasmine and her grandmother were searching for scholarships to help cover her future college tuition, but could not find one for teens like her with incarcerated parents.
-Realizing that millions of other youth like her have an incarcerated parent and would benefit would benefit from a college scholarship and mentorship program tailored to their experience, Yasmine decided to create one herself.
+Realizing that millions of other youth like her have an incarcerated parent and would benefit from a college scholarship and mentorship program tailored to their experience, Yasmine decided to create one herself.

-ScholarCHIPS 2022 Scholarship Application is Now Open!
+ScholarCHIPS’ 2022 Scholarship Application Cycle is Now Closed.